(Video) UK, watch the very rare Broken Specter, we reveal what it is » ILMETEO.it

 The ancient name originated from Brocken Mountainwhich is the highest peak in the Harz mountain range, in Germany, where this phenomenon has been observed quite often thanks to the special composition of the region and the favorable climatic conditions.

-This phenomenon is most often observed in the Central Apennines.Brocken’s ghost seen on the Apennines
+This phenomenon is most often observed in the Central Apennines.Spectrum of Brocken seen on the Apennines

 More Stories